iai-group/MovieBot/CONTRIBUTING.md

 #### Running unit tests

 For any code you write, you should also write its unit tests.
-If you write a new file foo.py, you should place its unit tests in tests/unit/foo_test.py and submit it within the same change.
+If you write a new file foo.py for some module, you should place its unit tests in tests/module/foo_test.py and submit it within the same change.

 ```bash
 pip install pytest